 In his 2011 book, The End of Country: Dispatches from the Frack Zone, Seamus McGraw makes it pretty clear how fracturing rock thousands of feet below the earth’s surface could lead to the chaotic, highly unpredictable, and undesirable intermingling of fluids.

 McGraw compares the process to sending down “a kind of subterranean pipe bomb, a small package of ball-bearing-like shrapnel and light explosives.”
 As far as comparisons go, it seems to be a good one.
 Millions of gallons of water along with sand and a host of chemicals (referred to as slick water) are pumped at such a force into the shale formations that the rocks shatter and release untapped deposits of oil and gas.
-4 The sand functions as a wedge to hold open the fractures to allow the release of the trapped gas or oil.
+The site Frac Focus, created by the B.C.
+Oil and Gas Commission and modelled after the U.S. site by the same name, lists a total of 59 chemicals that could potentially occur in fracking fluids.
+In … Continue reading The sand functions as a wedge to hold open the fractures to allow the release of the trapped gas or oil.

 On our way to the Encana drilling site I learned that the fracking boom in the State of Louisiana resulted in a long list of high profile incidents called “fraccidents,” including pipeline ruptures, explosions, well blow-outs, and yes, the discoveries of contaminated, flammable drinking water.
 On the bus, folks from the Gulf Restoration Network spoke about the exorbitant water consumption of the practice, the drilling of wetlands, and how both enforcement and compliance with rules was low.